-- The creation of a new School Readiness Plus (SR+) program for FY 2018 and FY 2019 only, with the following student eligibility requirements: - A child who is four years of age as of September 1, and who demonstrates one or more risk factors is eligible to participate in the program free of charge, - O A child who is four years of age as of September 1, and who does not demonstrate any risk factors is eligible to participate on a fee-for-service basis, and - O A district must adopt a sliding fee schedule for students not demonstrating risk factors, but must waive the fee for students unable to pay. - Changing the Voluntary Pre-Kindergarten (VPK) cap from a limit on the total state aid entitlement to a limit on the number of participants, as follows: - o A combined cap of 6,160 participants for VPK and SR+ for FY 2018, - o A combined cap of 7,160 participants for VPK and SR+ for FY 2019, and - o A cap of 3,160 participants for VPK for FY 2020 and later (SR+ program sunsets). - All applications submitted in January to renew an existing FY 2017 VPK program will be funded first (3,160 slots).
+- The creation of a new School Readiness Plus (SR+) program for FY 2018 and FY 2019 only, with the following student eligibility requirements: - o A child who is four years of age as of September 1, and who demonstrates one or more risk factors is eligible to participate in the program free of charge, - O A child who is four years of age as of September 1, and who does not demonstrate any risk factors is eligible to participate on a fee-for-service basis, and - A district must adopt a sliding fee schedule for students not demonstrating risk factors, but must waive the fee for students unable to pay. - Changing the Voluntary Pre-Kindergarten (VPK) cap from a limit on the total state aid entitlement to a limit on the number of participants, as follows: - o A combined cap of 7,160 participants for VPK and SR+ for FY 2019, and - A cap of 3,160 participants for VPK for FY 2020 and later (SR+ program sunsets). - All applications submitted in January to renew an existing VPK program will be funded first (3,160 slots).
 Applications for expanded VPK programs, and new VPK or SR+ programs will be ranked and approved based on various criteria.
 The number of new participants allowed in each new or expanded program will depend on how the programs are ranked.

-Long-Term Facilities Maintenance Revenue - Beginning in FY 2017, deferred maintenance, health and safety, and alternative facilities programs were rolled into a new long-term facilities maintenance revenue program.
-Revenue for FY 2017 was \$193 per adjusted pupil unit (APU); multiplied by the lessor of one, or the ratio of the district's average building age to 35 years.
-Funding will increase to \$292 per APU for FY 2018 and \$380 per APU for FY 2019, multiplied by the same building age factor.
+Long-Term Facilities Maintenance Revenue - Long-term facilities maintenance revenue will increase from \$292 to \$380 per adjusted pupil unit (APU); multiplied by the lessor of one, or the ratio of the district's average building age to 35 years for FY 2019 and thereafter.